JanainaMK/pytorch-CycleGAN-and-pix2pix/blog_post.md

 [^3]: https://images.cv/dataset/brown-bear-image-classification-dataset

 ## Data
-For the first task, Cityscapes dataset[^1] was used and it consists of urban street "photos" as one domain and a simplified annotated version of the scenes segmented by classes or "labels" (e.g road, building, person) as the other.
+For the first task, the Cityscapes dataset[^1] was used and it consists of urban street "photos" as one domain and a simplified annotated version of the scenes segmented by classes or "labels" (e.g. road, building, person) as the other.
+It uses 2974 images with image size 128x128, while the evaluation is carried out using the Cityscapes val set.

 ## CycleGAN
 This section explains how CycleGAN works in terms of its formulation and implementation.
 The following information was described in the CycleGAN paper[[2](#CycleGAN)].